Dobiasd/articles/how_i_got_rid_of_the_crosstalk_in_my_headset.md

 ![adapter_merge](how_i_got_rid_of_the_crosstalk_in_my_headset/adapter_merge.jpg)

-because in the single-plug version, the headphone and the microphone (electrically) share the "ground", which makes the stuff you listen to (headphone) leak into the stuff the others hear coming from you (microphone).
+because in the single-plug version, the headphone and the microphone (electrically) share the "ground", which makes the stuff you listen to (headphone) leak (crosstalk) into the stuff the others hear coming from you (microphone).
 - When gaming online while in a Discord channel, and you do something in the game, only you are supposed to hear, the others will hear it too.
 - When on a zoom call, and you have some system sounds from notifications popping up (or prefer listening to music instead of your colleagues :-P), they hear it too.
 - ...